Primus (Marvel Comics): Arnim Zola's Primus

-The first Primus is a shapeshifting android created by Arnim Zola.
-It possesses superhuman strength and can harden its body to stone-like consistency.
-Zola later fuses Primus with Doughboy, another of his creations.
+The first Primus is a shapeshifting artificial humanoid created by Arnim Zola.
+Primus thinks independently, and has superhuman strength and can harden his body to stone-like consistency.
+He can also alter his shape, so as to resemble a human.
+Arnim Zola caused Primus to merge with Doughboy, which was another of his creations, and which could assume unusual shapes.
+Primus can now turn himself into Doughboy and retain mental control of Doughboy while in the latter's form.

 Primus has been a foe of Captain America, and the New Warriors, and an ally of the Mad Thinker.

 Alien Primus

 Being born to alien parents of the planet Archko, Primus spent most of his childhood living there.
-At one point, he got attacked by the Screamers who killed his parents and wife Stara.
+At one point, he was attacked by the Screamers, who killed his parents and his wife Stara.
 Primus was revealed to have trained in the use of shadow powers originating from the Shadow Realm.
-He fled to Earth where he was found by the first Captain Marvel.
-Together they defeated the evil Screamers, and Mar-Vell offered to help Primus get his life back in order, but Primus preferred to live alone.
+He fled to Earth where he was found by the first Captain Marvel (Mar-Vell).
+Together they defeat the Screamers, and Mar-Vell offers to help Primus get his life back in order, but Primus chooses to live alone.

 Flb'Dbi's Primus

-Primus led an exploratory colonization for the Flb'Dbi race which arrived on Earth over half a million years ago.
-After some time on Earth, a phenomenon occurred which reversed the Earth's magnetic poles, rendering the Flb'Dbi's technonology inoperative.
-This meant that the Flb'Dbi would not be able to leave Earth until the polarity was restored.
+Over 500,000 years prior, Primus led an exploratory colonization for the Flb'Dbi species.
+After some time on Earth, a phenomenon occurred which reversed the Earth's magnetic poles, rendering the Flb'Dbi's technonology inoperative and leaving the Flb'Dbi unable to leave Earth until the polarity could be restored.
 While the Flb'Dbi drones worked to find a way to restore the polarity, Primus and the rest of the Flb'Dbi placed themselves in hibernation.
-500,000 years later, the drones finally found a way to fix the polarity.
-Upon awakening from their hypno-sleep, Primus and the Flb'Dbi had no idea what had happened on Earth while they were sleeping.
+In the present day, the drones succeed in fixing the polarity.
+Primus and the Flb'Dbi awaken from their hibernation, unaware of what has happened on Earth during their slumber.
 The Flb'Dbi then programmed their drones to construct a tower to accomplish the polarity reversal which started to have untold effects on the Earth.
 The Fantastic Four encounter the Flb'Dbi and fix their technology, enabling them to leave Earth.
+Primus and the Flb'Dbi board their ship and left Earth while Thing shatters the Polarity Towers so that nobody can use them for their own purposes.